The responsibility rests with patients to contact CANSA for assistance. Read more...

 Read morePublished: 17 October 2025

-Categories: CANSA Highlights, On the CANSA Couch Podcasts, Types of cancer, Women's Health
+Categories: On the CANSA Couch Podcasts, Types of cancer, Women's Health

 Menopouse gaan nie net oor warm gloede en breinbeneweldheid nie.
 Dit is ook ‘n tyd wanneer hormonale veranderinge die risiko van borskanker kan beïnvloed.
 Hierdie jaar draai ons na die verband tussen menopouse en borskanker.